Jayant-ctrl/OpenCV-Attendance-System/README.md

 # 🎆Features
 ##  1. This system uses HOG method to detect faces in the image or live video feed.
 ##  2. The face_distance value tells whether the faces are similar or not.
 ##  3. Range of face_distance value is from 0 to 1.
+Lower is the distance value , higher are the chances of similarity.